ronsaffron/gobi_purchase_check/README.md

 **alma/sru.py**

-* A new import was module was imported which references a "elookup.py" file.
+* A new import module was imported which references an "elookup.py" file.
 This file is a list of Alma Electronic Collection IDs which correspond to collections of non-owned, temporary, or subscribed electronic portfolios.

 * A new class has been created called "CollectionCheck" which instantiates the necessary variables and functions needed to check the SRU's returned Electronic Collection ID (code_c) against the list of Electronic Collection IDs in elookup.py.

 * Roughly 10 lines relating to a check of e-holdings in the network zone were removed as we do not participate in an Alma consortium.

-* An additional function was added to parse the SRU response, check for availability of electronic access, where an e-holding is found call CollectionCheck function on the Electronic Collection ID (code_c), and where a match is found return a temporary holding statement with the Electronic Collection Public Name (code_m).
+* An additional function was added to parse the SRU response, check for availability of electronic access, where an e-holding is found call the CollectionCheck function on the Electronic Collection ID (code_c), and where a match is found return a temporary holding statement with the Electronic Collection Public Name (code_m).

 **GobiChecker.py**